 - Biological Therapy

-Surgery for Cervical Cancer
+Surgery for Cervical Cancer Treatment in India

-Radical trachelectomy for Cervical Cancer: in this surgical procedure, the cervix is removed but the uterus is not.
+- Radical trachelectomy for Cervical Cancer: In this surgical procedure, the cervix is removed but the uterus is not.
 It is done in those patients who want to have the ability to give childbirth.
 In this procedure, all the pelvic lymph nodes are removed though.

 In the patients where cervical cancer has already spread beyond the cervix, the following procedure may be used:

-All these surgical procedures may affect the sexual health of women.
+All of these surgical procedures may affect the sexual health of women.
 So, before going for any surgery, you should clear all your doubts with the doctor.

-Radiation therapy for Cervical Cancer
+Radiation Therapy for Cervical Cancer Treatment

 A radiation oncologist plans the radiation therapy schedule for the patient.
 It can be planned before surgery to shrink the size of cancer before its surgical excision.
 It is also continued after the surgery.
 Most commonly external beam radiation therapy is used.
-Internal therapy includes brachytherapy in which the radiation is given by inserting a radiation emitting device through the vagina.
+Internal therapy includes Brachytherapy in which the radiation is given by inserting a radiation-emitting device through the vagina.

-Chemotherapy for Cervical Cancer
+Chemotherapy for Cervical Cancer Treatment